How to start a business in India

 Quick Summary

-• The Indian government offers several helpful programs, such as Startup India, Stand Up India, and tax exemptions for small businesses.
+• The Indian government offers several helpful programs, such as Startup India, Make in India, Stand Up India, and tax exemptions for small businesses.
 These programs can save you money and make starting your business easier.

 • India’s digital world is booming, with over 750 million internet users.
 Learning how to start a business in India gives you colossal growth potential.